 The extensions .icn and .icx are optional.
 For example, it is sufficient to use hello.icn This program prints the Icon version number, time, and date.
-Run this test as icont hello iconx hello Note that this can be done in one step with icont hello -x cross.icn This program prints all the ways that two words intersect in a common character.
+Run this test as icont hello iconx hello cross.icn This program prints all the ways that two words intersect in a common character.
 The file cross.dat contains typical data.
-Run this test as icont cross -x <cross.dat< td=""></cross.dat<> meander.icn This program prints the "meandering strings" that contain all subsequences of a specified length from a given set of characters.
-Run this test as icont meander -x <meander.dat< td=""></meander.dat<> roman.icn This program converts Arabic numerals to Roman numerals.
-Run this test as icont roman -x and provide some Arabic numbers from your console.
+Run this test as icont cross iconx cross <cross.dat< td=""></cross.dat<> meander.icn This program prints the "meandering strings" that contain all subsequences of a specified length from a given set of characters.
+Run this test as icont meander iconx meander <meander.dat< td=""></meander.dat<> roman.icn This program converts Arabic numerals to Roman numerals.
+Run this test as icont roman iconx roman and provide some Arabic numbers from your console.

-5. Testing the Installation
+4. Testing the Installation